calimero-archive/docs/docs/getting_started/bridge_console.md

 ### Cross-shard deny regex rule

-The deny account rule explicitly denies access or permission to a specific account or set of accounts.
-It is used to restrict certain accounts from performing certain actions or operations.
+The deny account rule explicitly denies access or permission to a specific account or set of accounts to a specific contract or set of contracts.

 To add a deny account rule regex rule: